Denis172003/stream-deck-arduino/README.md

 **Energy Consumption**:
 - **Arduino UNO**: Consumes approximately 50mA during standard operation.
 - **OLED Displays**: Each display consumes approximately 20-30mA.
-- **Buttons**: Minimal power consumption as they act as simple switches with negligible current draw.
+- **Buttons and Potentiometer**: Minimal power consumption as they act as simple switches with negligible current draw.

 **Total Consumption**:
 Assuming the use of 6 OLED displays, the total power consumption is estimated as: